ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 In your launch file, find the node that you're interested in debugging.
 For this section, we assume that your launch file contains only a single node (and potentially other information as well).
 The ``Node`` function used in the ``launch_ros`` package will take in a field ``prefix`` taking a list of prefix arguments.
-We will insert the same GDB snippet here as used in our node example.
+We will insert the GDB snippet here with one change from our node example, use of ``xterm``.
+``xterm`` will pop up a new terminal window to show and interact with GDB.
+We do this because of issues handling ``stdin`` on launch files (e.g. if you hit control+C, are you talking to GDB or launch?).
+See `this ticket <https://github.com/ros2/launch_ros/issues/165>`_ for more information.
 See below for an example debugging SLAM Toolbox.

 .. code-block:: python